Gheorghe A. Lăzăreanu-Lăzurică: Decline and deportations

+In the midst of deportations, some Romani corporate representation was still permitted.
+In April 1942, an announcement was put out by the UGRR, announcing that it was celebrating the Feast of Saint George as its patron saint day, with a ceremony at Curtea Veche Church in Bucharest.
+In November, the "Association of the Roma in Romania", headed by Nicolescu, made efforts to curb the Transnistrian deportations, appealing directly to King Michael.
+Around 1943, Romanian authorities began circulating the notion that the usage and recognition of romi was a liability, since it introduced confusion between Romanians and "Gypsies".
+Following Antonescu's toppling in August 1944, the UGRR was again active, with Nicolescu as its leader, and with the specific goal of assisting deportees making their way back home.
+Other organisms were also formed, including a Roma Union of Sibiu County, which was closely aligned with the Romanian Communist Party, and against "sellouts to imperialist capitalism."
+It expressed its will to avenge the deportation of 150,000 Romanies by both Romania and Germany, "side by side with our Jewish brethren in suffering."

-Following Antonescu's toppling in August 1944, the UGRR was reestablished, with Nicolescu as its leader, and with the specific goal of assisting deportees making their way back home.
-Renamed Romani People's Union, it survived for less than five years.
+Renamed Romani People's Union, the UGRR survived for less than five years.
 In 1949, the new communist regime began investigating its activities, noting that, although useful in combating "panhandling and theft by some of the Gypsies", it was politically suspect—with one board member alleged to have been active within the Iron Guard.
 Nicolescu had by then been compromised for associating the UGRR with National Liberal Party–Bejan.
 In January 1949, he was deposed and replaced with Petre Rădiță, himself a lapsed member of the Democratic Nationalist Party.
-The UGRR and all other community organizations were outlawed that same year, as part of a process which ended in its refusal to recognize Romanies as a distinct minority.
+The UGRR and all other community organizations were outlawed that same year, as part of a process which ended in the regime' refusal to even recognize Romanies as a distinct minority.
 In January 1953, the Romanian Communist Party's Petre Borilă still referred to Romanies as an existing ethnic group, while noting that it was hard to estimate their number.
 Lăzurică's own fate in that period is unknown: in his 1973 dictionary of pen names, literary historian Mihail Straje provides only his birth date (as 1893).